maxdata/basic-components/docs/content/docs/dark_mode.md

 <Prose>

 Setting up dark mode is a great feature, but can be overly complex and troublesome.
-You can use the [Mode Toggle](/components/mode_toggle) component to switch between light/dark or system synced themes.
+You can use the [ModeToggle](/components/mode_toggle) component to switch between light/dark or system synced themes.

 All the components in Basic Components support light and dark theme's natively.